aaditrychoudhury/MemoryBook/README.md

 3. Give All necessary permissions whenever asked.
 4. Create an Account
 5. Login Through That Account
-5. Hurray!!!!!
+6. Hurray!!!!!
 You are good to go with 'Memory Book'

+## Note: If APK is not getting installed in your smart phone then Git clone the Project in your Android Studio and run it or incase of any diffuculties contact me on aaditrychoudhury@gmail.com